SarahShinespark/arcana-sor3/README.md

 enemies_sor_v3.asm			- Enemy stats.
 About 4 enemies were given different spells, and boss EXP was doubled.\
 epilogue_sor_v3.asm			- Localized epilogue text with faster transitions.\
 equipment_sor_v3.asm		- Editable equipment stats.\
+events.asm              - Edits to the event code.\
 intro_sor_v3.asm			  - Localized intro crawl with better pacing, and chapter titles.\
 main_sor_v3.asm         - Patches all of the ASM files at once.\
 minor_text_sor_v3.asm   - Town dialogue, dungeon and battle text.
 Adds a message for "can't carry more GP."\
 miscellaneous.asm			  - Has some miscellaneous global mods like the ROM header or editing the encounter rate.\
 names_sor_v3.asm			  - Localized names.
 Enemies, Equipment, Spells, Towns... everything.\
-smart_shops.asm         - Speeds up shop purchases.\
+smart_shops.asm         - Speeds up buying drinks at the bar.\
 spells_sor_v3.asm			  - Spell statistics like their SFX.
 Unpatches 2.2's glitchy spell palettes.\
 stage_select.asm        - Edits the save files for the 4 stage selects.\
 story_sor_v3.asm			  - Localized main story.
 The meat and potatoes of this mod.
 (Mmm, meat and potatoes.)\